A Measurement of the Hubble Constant using Gravitational Waves from the Binary Merger GW190814: Introduction

 \subsection{GW190814}

-On 2019-08-14, at 21:10:39 UT, LIGO Hanford, LIGO Livingston, and Virgo detected the GW event GW190814 with a false alarm rate (FAR) of approximately 1 per $10^{25}$ years at a luminosity distance of $267 \pm 52$\,Mpc \citep{ligo_scientific_collaboration_ligovirgo_2019}.
-Although the NS-BH candidate GW190814 did not have an observed EM counterpart, we can still use the gravitational-wave data to produce meaningful results.
+On 2019-08-14, at 21:10:39 UT, LIGO Hanford, LIGO Livingston, and Virgo detected the GW event GW190814 with a false-alarm rate (FAR) of approximately 1 per $10^{25}$\,yr at a luminosity distance of $267 \pm 52$\,Mpc \citep{ligo_scientific_collaboration_ligovirgo_2019}.
+Although the NS-BH candidate GW190814 did not have an associated EM counterpart, we can still use the gravitational-wave data to produce meaningful results.
 Analysis by \cite{abbott_gw190814_2020} showed that the primary and secondary masses of GW190814 are $23^{+1.1}_{-1.0}\,M_{\odot}$ and $2.59^{+0.08}_{-0.09}\,M_{\odot}$, respectively.
-The secondary mass approaches the observational MassGap (3--5\,$M_{\odot}$), in which there is uncertainty whether the object is either the heaviest neutron star or the lightest black hole ever discovered.
-This should not affect our results, given our generous prior on the NS mass for this event.
+The secondary mass approaches the observational MassGap (3--5\,$M_{\odot}$), in which there is uncertainty regarding whether the object is the heaviest neutron star or the lightest black hole ever discovered.
+This should not affect our results, given our generous prior on the NS mass for the event.
+After initial submission of this paper, \cite{abbott_gw190814_2020} performed the statistical method for GW190814 also using the GLADE catalog to obtain H$_0 = 75^{+59.0}_{-13.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ with a flat H$_0$ prior on [20,~140] \,km\,s$^{-1}$\,Mpc$^{-1}$ and using posterior samples.

 We follow the methodology presented by \cite{chen_2_2018}, \cite{gray_cosmological_2019}, and \cite{the_ligo_scientific_collaboration_gravitational-wave_2019} to obtain the H$_0$ posterior.
-With this paper we test the statistical method on a new GW-type candidate (NS-BH) and improve the accessibility of the gwcosmo code.
+With this paper we test the statistical method on a new GW-type candidate (NS-BH) and improve the accessibility of the gwcosmo \footnote{https://git.ligo.org/lscsoft/gwcosmo/-/tree/master} code.
 See the Appendix for a detailed discussion of the mathematics involved.